-The fiscal 2014 budget relied on \$667 million in one-time resources to support recurring spending, down from the fiscal 2013 assumption of \$920 million.
-Among the one-time resources assumed as part of the fiscal 2014 budget was a \$350 million withdrawal from the Stabilization Fund and using unspent debt service appropriations instead of tobacco settlement proceeds to fund the scheduled fiscal 2014 State Retiree Benefits Trust Fund deposit (\$56 million).
-The net withdrawal, after accounting for a deposit of \$41.4 million of excess capital gains revenue was \$308.6 million.
-The fiscal 2014 Stabilization Fund ending balance is projected to be \$1.248 billion.
+The fiscal 2014 budget relies on \$672 million in one-time resources to support recurring spending, down from the fiscal 2013 assumption of \$920 million.
+Among the one-time resources assumed as part of the fiscal 2014 budget is a \$350 million withdrawal from the Stabilization Fund and using reversions of excess debt service appropriations instead of tobacco settlement proceeds to fund the scheduled fiscal 2014 State Retiree Benefits Trust Fund deposit (\$51 million).
+The net withdrawal, after accounting for projected deposits of tax settlements, is \$193 million.
+The fiscal 2014 Stabilization Fund ending balance, based on fiscal 2013 year-to-date deposits and withdrawals and those assumed in the fiscal 2014 budget is projected to be \$1.364 billion.
+The net withdrawal and ending balance figures assume enactment of the Governor's proposed modification of the settlements and judgments law, as described below.